Alexandra Takounda

-Alexandra Takounda Engolo (born 7 July 2000), known as Alexandra Takounda, is a Cameroonian football forward who have played for the Cameroon women's national team.
+Alexandra Takounda Engolo (born 7 July 2000), known as Alexandra Takounda, is a Cameroonian football forward who have plays for the Cameroon women's national team.

 Takounda joined Djurgårdens IF for the 2021 season.
 She left after one season.

 International career

 Takounda represented Cameroon at the 2016 FIFA U-17 Women's World Cup and FIFA World Cup France 2019 where she played her first game in a 2:0 win over New Zealand.